ArcherDotBuild/React-V8/README.md

 `"build": "vite build",`: So what preview does is, it runs Vite build, and then it shows you what Vite built for you.

 `npm run dev`

+## Section 02: Core Rect Concepts

+## 6. JSX

+We are writing JavaScript meant to imitate HTML.
+It'd be cool if your tools could just make the hops for us, and we get to describe what we want that is the principle behind JSX.